Isaacwilliam4/RoboticInstructionLLM/README.md

 # RoboticInstructionLLM

-First you need to setup an environment, for this project it should be python 3.10 you can do this in conda with the following command
+First you need to setup an environment, for this project it should be python 3.10 you can do this in conda with the following commands

 ```
 conda create -n robotllm python=3.10 -y
-conda activate robotllm
+conda activate robotllmenv
-conda install -c conda-forge numpy matplotlib
+conda install -c conda-forge numpy matplotlib gymnasium transformers -y
+conda install pytorch torchvision torchaudio -c pytorch
 ```

-Then you need to install the python package to get the environment to work correctly
+Then you need to install the following python packages with pip to get the environment to work correctly

 ```
 cd multigrid/